lipkau/JiraPS/docs/en-US/commands/Remove-JiraIssueWatcher.md

 ### -Watcher

-Watcher that should be removed from JIRA
+Watcher that Should be removed from JIRA

 ```yaml
 Type: String[]